Leopard 2: Leopard 2A4

+Leopard 2A4V

+On 1 September 2023, video on social media showed Ukrainian crews with 30 Leopard 2A4 upgraded with Kontakt ERA and T-80U style rubber screens, called "Leopard 2A4V" by observers.
+This followed previous sightings in Ukraine of a Canadian supplied Leopard 2A4 upgraded with Kontakt-1 ERA.

 Leopard 2 Marksman

 Finland has modernised its Marksman SPAAG vehicles by replacing the original T-55AM chassis with a newer Leopard 2A4 chassis.
 The upgraded Marksman vehicles were scheduled to enter service with the Finnish Army in 2016.
 The new Leopard 2 chassis greatly improves mobility compared to the older T-55AM chassis, both on- and off-road.
 The Leopard 2 chassis is larger, providing a more stable firing platform for the Marksman turret to operate from.

 Leopard 2 Imp

-"Leopard 2 Improved" was a prototype-series for enhancing the A4, introducing a wedge-shaped, spaced add-on armour to the turret front and the frontal area of the sides.
-These spaced armour modules defeat a hollow charge prior to reaching the base armour, and cause kinetic-energy penetrators to change direction, eroding them in the process.
+"Leopard 2 Improved" was a series of three prototypes used to test possible further enhancements beyond the Leopard 2A4 model, developed beginning in 1988.
+After a concept phase, a component test bed (KVT, Komponentenversuchsträger) was built in 1989, followed by two troop trial vehicles (TVM, Truppenversuchsmuster).
+The Leopard 2 Improved was mostly focused on improving armour protection, introducing the wedge-shaped, spaced add-on armour at the turret front, as well as hull and roof add-on armour, greatly improving protection against hollow charge and kinetic energy threats.
 It does not form a shot-trap, since it does not deflect the penetrators outwards to hit the hull or turret ring.
 The gun mantlet was redesigned to accept the new armour.
+Aside of improved armour protection, these tanks also included improved optics, navigation systems and electronics.

+Following the initial trials of the two TVM protoypes in Germany and an agreement of the Leopard 2 user states, the second TVM prototype was modified (becoming the TVM 2 mod.) by removing several parts such as the add-on hull and roof armour, becoming the basis for the Leopard 2A5 model.
+One Leopard 2 Improved (TVM 2) competed in Sweden against the Leclerc and M1A2 Abrams, leading to the adoption of the Stridsvagn 122.